CrystalFerrai/IcarusMods/readme.md

 [Download Here](https://github.com/CrystalFerrai/IcarusMods/raw/main/Loadout.zip)

-Warning: Do not uninstall this mod if any of your loadouts or dropships currently have more than 15 items in them as the extra items may be lost.
+Warning: Do not runt he game without this mod if any of your loadouts or dropships currently have more than 15 items in them as the extra items may be lost.

 ### Deep Ore Fast